linkedin/rest.li/Validation-in-Rest_li_converted.md

 ### Notes on @ReadOnly Validation Rules for Create Request

-If @`ReadOnly` is specified to a field that is required in schema, the field is treated as optional and the validation rule enforces that the field is not present in the Create request data.
-While tolerated in the current implementation, such use doesn’t follow best practice and may cause error in the future.
+If `@ReadOnly` is specified to a field that is required in schema, the field is treated as optional and the validation rule enforces that the field is not present in the Create request data.

 ### Validation for Update Requests

-@`ReadOnly` and @`CreateOnly` does not affect input data validation for Rest.li update requests.
+`@ReadOnly` and `@CreateOnly` does not affect input data validation for Rest.li update requests.
 This is because update is a PUT method and should contain the whole entity, unlike partial update where non-modified fields can be omitted.
-In the update request, the
-@`ReadOnly` or @`CreateOnly` field is expected to have the same value as the original entity (if the field was missing from the original entity, it should be missing in the update request too). *However, this is not checked by the Rest.li framework and should be checked manually in the
+In the update request, the `@ReadOnly` or `@CreateOnly` field is expected to have the same value as the original entity (if the field was missing from the original entity, it should be missing in the update request too). *However, this is not checked by the Rest.li framework and should be checked manually in the